 Story supplied by LU Press Office

-With communities still enduring the devastating effects of severe flooding across the UK, environmental scientists and statisticians at Lancaster University have published new research which suggests changes in agricultural land use management have the potential to reduce water run-off from fields.
+With communities still enduring the devastating effects of severe flooding across the UK, Environmental Scientists at Lancaster University have published new research which suggests changes in agricultural land use management have the potential to reduce water run-off from fields.

 Scientists studying the effects of different agricultural farming techniques on pollution made an interesting discovery when they analysed the run-off water from a field sites in Leicestershire.
 They found that by cultivating the soil in different ways the amount of rainwater flooding off the field could be reduced.